-RESPONSE TO ALLEGATIONS OF ONLINE COPYRIGHT INFRINGEMENT -

-Distribution of copyrighted material, including music, games, and movies, for which you do not have the owner's permission is a violation of federal law and college policy.
-Popular file-sharing programs, such as KaZaA, LimeWire, Grokster, and Morpheus, commonly share downloaded music, movie and other files from your computer with users worldwide if you do not take specific actions to prevent this.
+RESPONSE TO ALLEGATIONS OF ONLINE COPYRIGHT INFRINGEMENT ---- your computer with users worldwide if you do not take specific actions to prevent this.
 Copyright holders and their agents frequently scan colleges' networks for copyrighted materials (especially music, games, or movies) that are available to others from computer systems on the college network.
 The Digital Millennium Copyright Act (DMCA) provides procedures that may be used by an Internet Service Provider (ISP) in dealing with claims of copyright infringement.
 As part of its compliance with federal copyright law, the College has designated a DMCA Agent who responds to bona fide notices of copyright violations as follows.
 As part of its response: